rawg/levis/README.rst

 Levis: Programming by the Seat of Your Genes
 ############################################

-A toolkit for genetic algorithms in Python, written as an educational companion to a technical talk.
+A toolkit for genetic algorithms in Python, written as a companion to a technical talk.

 Overview